-We've cracked open the latest intel on the good, the not-so-good and the best way to incorporate eggs into your training diet.
+We cracked open the latest intel, on the good, the not-so-good, and the best way to incorporate eggs into your training diet.

-Eggs are kind of like wine: People have a preference for how they like 'em (sunny side up versus hard-boiled, red wine versus white).
-And everyone seems to have an opinion on whether or not they do you any health favours.
-The latter question has been debated by researchers for years—and studies support both sides.
-Let's unscramble the latest.
+Eggs are kind of like wine: People have a preference for how they like ’em (sunny-side up versus hard-boiled, red wine versus white).
+And everyone seems to have an opinion on whether or not they do you any health favors.
+The latter question has been debated by researchers for years — and studies support both sides.
+Let’s unscramble the latest.

 The Good Stuff Experts Can Agree On